bpmn-io/bpmn.io/src/blog/2019/007-bpmn-js-6-dmn-js-7-2.md

 Read through the full changelogs ([bpmn-js](https://github.com/bpmn-io/bpmn-js/blob/main/CHANGELOG.md#600), [dmn-js](https://github.com/bpmn-io/dmn-js/blob/main/packages/dmn-js/CHANGELOG.md#720)) to learn about all issues that were addressed as well as potential breaking changes that may require your action during the upgrade.

 Did we miss anything?
 Did you spot a bug or would you like to suggest an improvement?
-Reach out to us via [our forums](https://forum.bpmn.io), tweet us [@bpmn_io](https://twitter.com/bpmn_io) or file an issue you found in [the bpmn-js issue tracker](https://github.com/bpmn-io/bpmn-js/issues).
+Reach out to us via [our forums](https://forum.bpmn.io), toot us on [Mastodon](https://fosstodon.org/@bpmn_io) or file an issue you found in [the bpmn-js issue tracker](https://github.com/bpmn-io/bpmn-js/issues).

 Get the latest toolkits pre-packaged via [unpkg](https://unpkg.com) or as source code from [GitHub](https://github.com/bpmn-io).